Takas-sea/Takas-sea/README.md

-## Hi I'm Takasu👋
+## Hi, I'm Takasu 👋

-2rd-year Student,Department of Advanced Engineering and Department of Data Science of Nippon Institute of Technology
+2nd-year student in the Department of Advanced Engineering and the Department of Data Science
+at Nippon Institute of Technology

 ### 🛠 Tech Stack
 [![My Skills](https://skillicons.dev/icons?i=js,css,cpp,java,python,react,fastapi,flask,mysql,postgresql,docker)](https://skillicons.dev)
--

 ### 📝 Recent Activities
-- Studying for the Applied Information Technology Engineer Examination
+- Preparing for the Applied Information Technology Engineer Examination
-- Developing a ToDo Web Application
+- Developing a ToDo web application as a personal project
-- Learning frameworks such as FastAPI and React
+- Learning web frameworks such as FastAPI and React